RedHatRanger/RHCE9Vagrant/rhce-practice-questions/02_yum_repo.md

 ```
 Instructions:

-2. Create a playbook yum_repo.yml for configuring repository on all nodes
+2. Create and run an
 ```

 (scroll down for an answer)